 The Judgment Set – Investigative Judgment – 1844 – Present – Daniel 7:9

 These are the arguments against the Investigative Judgment doctrine:

 1) That Jesus did not go to a sanctuary in heaven, but he went to God’s throne – Hebrew 8:1 “Here is the main point: We have a High Priest who sat down in the place of honor beside the throne of the majestic God in heaven.
 There he ministers in the heavenly Tabernacle, the true place of worship that was built by the Lord and not by human hands.

-2) Revelation 21:22 said that in heaven, there are no physical temple – “And I saw no temple therein: for the Lord God Almighty and the Lamb are the temple of it.”
+2) Revelation 21:22 said that in heaven, there are no physical temples – “And I saw no temple therein: for the Lord God Almighty and the Lamb are the temple of it.”

-3) The Jewish Day of Atonement – Cleansing of the Sanctuary never goes into the fall (e.g. October 1844).
+3) The Jewish Day of Atonement – that the cleansing of the Sanctuary never goes into the fall (e.g. October 1844).
 It normally ends in September.